3v1n0/zsh-bash-completions-fallback/README.md

   it only for the `gdbus` and `zramctl` commands.
   This also can be used with `$ZSH_BASH_COMPLETIONS_FALLBACK_REPLACE_ALL` to only use a subset of completions from bash only.

+* `ZSH_BASH_COMPLETIONS_FALLBACK_REPLACE_LIST` an array of commands for which we want to give priority to the bash completions over the zsh ones.
+  So, in case a zsh completion for such commands is available, we just ignore it and replace it with the bash ones.
+  This has no effect if `$ZSH_BASH_COMPLETIONS_FALLBACK_REPLACE_ALL` is set.